IBM-Blockchain-Archive/SDK-Demo/README.md

 1. Install npm, instructions are [here](http://blog.npmjs.org/post/85484771375/how-to-install-npm)

+1. Create a directory (Workspace) folder where you will place the helloblockchain.js source code and node modules.
+For example, `mkdir -p $HOME/Workspace`

-1. Install hfc v0.5.0:
+1. Go to Workspace folder and Install hfc v0.5.0 with the below command:

 	```
+	cd $HOME/Workspace
-	> npm install hfc@0.5.0
+	npm install hfc@0.5.0
 	```
+1. Download [helloblockchain.js](https://github.com/ratnakar-asara/Node-Sample/blob/master/helloblockachain.js) and save it Worspace folder.

 1. Create a Bluemix account, login and using the Catlog and select the Blockchain service.
 Once in the service select either a `Starter Developer plan` or `High Security Business Network plan` (if authorized).
 Now, click on `CREATE` and get the `Service Credentials` for the service.
 Cut and Paste this json file and save it  as ServiceCredentials.json  in your local directory where [helloblockchain.js](https://github.com/ratnakar-asara/Node-Sample/blob/master/helloblockachain.js)
 	- Refer the sample file in repo [here](https://github.com/ratnakar-asara/Node-Sample/blob/master/ServiceCredentials.json)

      ![alt tag](servicecreds.png)

-1. Browse to `./node_modules/hfc` (this will be referred to as the "root" of the hfc module)

 1. Please ensure you have a /tmp directory and the program can access this directory.
 Now, open the source code `helloblockchain.js` and search for: setKeyValStore.
 The helloblockchain.js program sets this to /tmp/KeyValStore.
 The node sdk will create the keyValStore directory and store cryptography data for each user that registers.